coinex-smart-chain/docs/en-us/faq.md

 ## How to stake？

 To make it easier for users to stake, `ViaWallet` is developing related features.
-In addition, you can stake via command line operations, refer to [command-line operations](/validator_cli.md).
+In addition, you can stake via command line operations, refer to [node command line](/en-us/validator_cli.md).

 ## How to generate a keystore file by importing a private key?